rajahutan/ganymede/README.md

 ### Run when developing:
 - `gulp`
 - Now there is a build directory.
 Symlink the build directory to the wp-themes dir in your local Wordpress environment
+  For example `ln -s ~/dev/ganymede/build ~/dev/awesome.dev/wp-content/themes/ganymede`